cewing/codefellows_f2_python/source/session01.rst

 ``Notepad`` is a text editor -- but a crappy one.

-You need a real "programmers text editor":
+You need a real "programmers text editor"

 A text editor saves only what it shows you, with no special formatting characters hidden behind the scenes.